-We recognize that gun freedoms in our nation have resulted in too many losing the freedom to full lives We know that peace anywhere might be shattered in a moment, but we know, too, that many in this nation rarely experience the safety some of us take for granted in this community and in our nation.
-(Isaiah 58:6-10) In this prayer we focus on one common affliction of the soul
+We recognize that gun freedoms in our nation have resulted in too many losing the freedom to full lives We know that peace anywhere might be shattered in a moment,

 Help us to recall, as the prophet Jeremiah taught, that we must "seek the peace of the city," recognizing how our own peace is tied up in that of the city where we find ourselves.

-The words of Isaiah remind us to share our bread, clothe the naked, and unlock the fetters of wickedness
+The words of Isaiah remind us to share our bread, clothe the naked, and unlock the fetters of wickedness in this community and in our nation (Isaiah 58:6-10).